-The new Lutheran Church of the Good Shepherd sanctuary addition and remodel project is an extension of the church's existing facility and a new light-filled, open and technologically advanced space for joyous worship.
+The new Lutheran Church of the Good Shepherd sanctuary addition and remodel project is an extension of the church’s existing facility, a historical building.
+It now has a new light-filled, open and technologically advanced space for joyous worship.

 The nearly 10,000 square foot project included a new 4,000 square foot sanctuary consisting of a “Welcome” area and worship space.
 The new interiors reflect the region and focus on the beauty, geometry and proportion of the structure.
 The elegant and acoustically pleasant space is the backdrop for spiritual services, including modern music as well as traditional services.
 The sanctuary is equipped with light, sound and AV controls, and includes a ceiling-mounted projector with a large projection screen to share photos and presentations of church activities.

 The new expansion’s exterior is harmonious with the existing church structure as well as the historical neighborhood.
 It looks modern and clean, and at the same time as though it has always been there.

 I would like to take this opportunity to express my satisfaction with the performance of Q&D Construction and the entire team who worked on this project.
 Scott Higgins, [the project manager] has been a true professional in all our dealings.
 He is timely in his responses to my many questions and concerns and thorough in his explanations of issues.
 Kathy Crutchley [the project administrator] on the project, was timely and accurate in handling the paperwork details for the project and responsive to issues.
 I observed [Milo Jack, the superintendent] many times dealing with issues in a professional manner, coaching your team members and following through on every detail he and I discussed.

 I am sure there are many Q & D staff members who worked on the job and behind the scenes who go unnamed because they do their work tirelessly and without recognition.
 They, too, made this a successful project for both the Owner and the General Contractor.